davidmuradov/ctracer/README.md

 implementation that I built.
 Also, there's overhead with creating a BVH, which might of contributed to the slowdown.
 However, it was much easier to build this scene programmatically, which is good I guess.

+Without BVH, this scene rendered about 7.727 times slower.
 ![Final render BVH](./out/bvh.png "Final render BVH")